dogweather/forkful/content/en/google-apps-script/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request in Google Apps Script is about programmatically making a call to an external web server or API.
-Programmers do this to retrieve or send data to web services, integrating a vast realm of web resources and functionalities directly into their Google Apps Script projects.

 ## How to:
 In Google Apps Script, the primary way to send an HTTP request is by using the `UrlFetchApp` service.
 This service provides methods to make HTTP GET and POST requests.
 Here’s a simple example of making a GET request to retrieve JSON data:

 ```javascript